WebForms AsyncUpload Overview

 RadAsyncUpload looks like the regular RadUpload control but offers an asynchronous upload capability.
 The upload process requires that the files are uploaded to a custom handler and not to the hosting page.
-Files are stored in a temporary location until a postback occurs.
+The uploaded files are stored in a temporary location until a postback occurs.
 The temporary files are deleted after a set amount of time defined by the TemporaryFileExpiration property.
 The default value is 4 hours.

-RadAsyncUpload relies on saving temporary files to work.
+RadAsyncUpload relies on saving temporary files.
 When posted, files are saved to the designated temp folder (App_Data/RadUploadTemp by default) with unique names.
-Once a postback occurs the RadAsyncUpload fires the OnFileUploaded event for each file.
+Once a postback occurs, RadAsyncUpload fires the OnFileUploaded event for each file.
 The target file is passed as part of the arguments to the event and can be set as either valid (default) or invalid.
 After the events fire, all files marked as valid are automatically saved to the TargetFolder if it’s set.

 Finally, all processed temporary files are deleted.
-Temporary files are also deleted after a set amount of time defined by the TemporaryFileExpiration property which can be set seperately to a RadAsyncUpload control as well as globally in the web.config:
+Temporary files are also deleted after a set amount of time defined by the TemporaryFileExpiration property.

-Validation for RadAsyncUpload differs from validation in RadUpload as it is now possible to validate size on the client, as long as the File API upload module is used or there is Silverlight or Flash installed on the client's browser.
+Validation for RadAsyncUpload differs from validation in RadUpload as now it is possible to validate the file size on the client, as long as the File API upload module is used or there is Silverlight or Flash installed on the client's browser.
 If the validation fails, RadAsyncUpload will fire OnClientValidationFailed.